Going in for a surgery for Endometriosis? Not sure what to ask? Here’s a list of questions you may want to bring with you.

 Is it normal for my incisions to bleed or ooze?

-How long shall I keep on the bandages?
+How long shall I keep on the bandage for the belly button?

 What do I do if a stitch/staple/glue edge sticks out?

 When can I shower?

 When should I be worried if I don’t poop?
 Three days?
 Less?
 More?

 Make sure you understand the restrictions while healing.
 Every surgeon is different.
 You may not be able to lift something over a certain amount of weight for a few weeks, etc.